natdlc/labloco-backend/README.md

   - (complete) No duplicate product (via name)
   - (complete) Retrieve all products (admin only)
   - (complete) Retrieve single product (active only)
+  - () Include options array for custom labels with values (admin only)

 Orders
   - (complete) Can only order active products